granitnebiu/Weather-App-Solutions/Solution I/Readme.md

 ### JS
 1. Line 30 - change from a hard coded value to a dynamic one.
-   Get the width of the menu, in percentage,  inside the window and then move it to right with that percentage.
+   Get the width of the menu, in percentage inside the window and then move it to right with that percentage.

+##Note
+This assignment has many solutions.
+This is just one of them.